 - Instant coffee granules may be substituted for the instant expresso powder

-- Gluten free Oreo cookies may be used or any other flavor you like.
+- Gluten free Oreo cookies or Golden Oreos may be used or any other flavor you like.
 I don't recommend the double stuff variety, though!
+Stick with regular Oreos of whatever variety you choose.

 Store these Oreo Truffles in an airtight container in the refrigerator for up to 4 days.